Deerfoot-Ai/.github/profile/README.md

 **We're not competing with fitness apps.
 We're building the Alexa for active lifestyles.**

 ### **Why Start With Running?**
-- **Perfect use case** - Hands completely occupied, voice is only option
+- **Perfect use case** - Hands are completely occupied, voice is the only option
 - **Premium market** - Runners spend $1,000+/year on gear/races
 - **Daily engagement** - 4-5x per week usage patterns
 - **Clear metrics** - Pace, distance, heart rate (easy to show value)